-- No more than 6 hours of 400-level coursework can be included on the graduate student program of study. - No more than 12 hours of cross listed courses (4XX/5XX) can be included on the graduate student program of study. - No more than a total of 12 hours of a combination of 400-level and cross listed courses (4XX/5XX) can be included on the graduate student program of study. - If a 400 level course is cross listed with a 500 level course, CE students will be required to enroll in the 500 level.
-Requests to register for a 400 level course not cross listed with a 500 level course should be emailed to your respective concentration Advising Center for permission.
+- No more than 6 hours of 400-level coursework can be included on the graduate student program of study.
+CSE has an approved course list allowing to enroll for the 4XX courses to all CEN students.
+No e-mail or permission is required. - No more than 12 hours of cross listed courses (4XX/5XX) can be included on the graduate student program of study. - No more than a total of 12 hours of a combination of 400-level and cross listed courses (4XX/5XX) can be included on the graduate student program of study. - If a 400 level course is cross listed with a 500 level course, CE students will be required to enroll in the 500 level.
+Requests to register for a 400 level course not cross listed with a 500 level course should be emailed to your respective concentration Advising Center for permission (see above for the exception)

 b.
 Comprehensive Examination (Non-Thesis Option): A comprehensive examination is held once in fall and once in spring.
 A student must be in good academic standing and have a cumulative graduate grade-point-average (CUM GPA) 3.0 or higher, graduate grade-point-average (500 level courses GPA) 3.0 or higher, 3.0 over all iPOS courses, and completed the 2 core and 4 area courses to take the Comprehensive Examination.
+The Comprehensive exam entails on CSE 551, CSE 420, EEE 554, and EEE 425.
+Students are responsible for the material on CSE 420 and EEE 425.
 Details of the comprehensive examination will be communicated to the students in the semester the exam is being administered.

-A student who fails the comprehensive examination must petition for re-examination and receive approval from the supervisory committee, CE Program Chair, and the Vice Provost for Graduate Education before the date of the examination.
+A student who fails the comprehensive examination must petition for re-examination and receive approval from the GPC, CE Program Chair, and the Vice Provost for Graduate Education before the date of the examination.
 If a petition is approved, a student is allowed to retake the examination one time only in the test period immediately following the period in which the examination was failed.
 If the student's petition for re-examination is not approved or the student fails the re-examination, the department will recommend to the Office of Graduate Education to remove the student from the MS program.